metabase/metabase/docs/configuring-metabase/settings.md

 Allowed email address domain(s) for new [dashboard subscriptions](../dashboards/subscriptions.md) and [alerts](../questions/sharing/alerts.md).

-Adding approved domains allows you to send alerts and subscriptions to email addresses that aren't associated with an account in your Metabase.
+Adding approved domains allows you to restrict which email addresses people can send alerts and subscriptions to.

+To allow all domains, leave the field empty (allowing all domains is the default).

 To specify multiple domains, separate each domain with a comma, with no space in between (e.g., "domain1,domain2").
-To allow all domains, leave the field empty.

 This setting doesn't affect existing subscriptions.